-Camp Allen, home to both Marine Corps Forces Command (MARFORCOM) and two Marine Corps Security Force Regiment (MCSFR) FAST companies, is located in Norfolk, Virginia.
+Camp Allen, home to both Marine Corps Forces Command (MARFORCOM) and one Marine Corps Security Force Regiment (MCSFR) FAST company, is located in Norfolk, Virginia.
 Situated in the far southeastern corner of the state and comprised of seven cities—Norfolk, Suffolk, Virginia Beach, Chesapeake, Portsmouth, Newport News and Hampton—the Hampton Roads area has a combined population of nearly 1.7 million people.

 Predominately a "Navy town," Norfolk is home to the largest Naval installation in the world; Hampton Roads is truly a joint forces dream.
 With local Army, Navy, Marine Corps, Air Force and Coast Guard bases and installations, it's a military melting pot.
-Nearly 3,500 Marines reporting to ten local Marine commands call Hampton Roads home, with 1,400 of them based locally at Camp Allen.
-Other local Marine commands in the area include the Joint Staff College, Marine Corps Security Cooperation Group (MCSCG), EWTGLANT, The School of Music, MATSG-33, MARDET Dam Neck and three reserve units including, MACS-24, MAG-49/VMM-774 and Co A 4th AA Bn.
+Nearly 2,900 Marines reporting to ten local Marine commands call Hampton Roads home.
+Other local Marine commands in the area include Marine Corps Security Cooperation Group (MCSCG), EWTGLANT, The School of Music, MATSD, MARDET Dam Neck, and three reserve units including, MACS-24, MAG-49/VMM-774 and Co A 4th AA Bn.

 With a rich history dating back more than 400 years, Norfolk is within an hour’s drive of Yorktown, Jamestown and Williamsburg, an area known as the Historic Triangle.
 Norfolk offers a wide array of cultural and entertainment options including the Norfolk Admirals hockey team and the Norfolk Tides baseball team as well as museums, zoos, concert arenas and historic sites and battlefields.